by Emily Linehan on October 25, 2022

 So, if either of those sounds like you, please do not try dermaplaning at home!
 Or, if you’re unsure, I highly recommend that you consult a professional, licensed esthetician in your area.
 If you’re local to Scottsdale, we’d love to see you at our studio, however, if you aren’t local be sure to check out my #EmmeApproved Acne-Safe Facial Treatment blog for tips on finding an esthie-bestie in your area!

 How to Dermaplane at Home (Safely!)

 Before you dive into dermaplaning it’s very important to find the right tool.
-I personally recommend this dermaplaning tool, which is fairly inexpensive and can be found on Amazon.
+I personally recommend this dermaplaning tool, or a Gillette ProGlide razor.
+Both are fairly inexpensive and can be found on Amazon.
 You’ll also want to ensure you do this at the appropriate time.
 I recommend that dermaplaning be done at night, and no more than once a month (about 3 to 4 weeks between treatments).

 #EmmeTip: Be sure to carefully read the instructions for the specific tool you chose!

 To begin, you’ll want to start with fresh, clean skin which means you’ll need to double cleanse.
 The first cleanse removes any makeup or SPF, and the second is to remove dirt and oil from the skin.